-A student who leaves the university without the approval of the Academic Affairs is not entitled to a refund.
+GCU maintains a policy of allowing any student a minimum of 72 hours from the date of the contract or agreement to cancel any contract or rescind any agreement to become a student at the institution and that in the event of any such cancellation or rescission, the student shall receive a refund of the total tuition and fees.
 For approved or required leaves, withdrawals, suspensions or dismissals, the date of departure will be considered that which is approved by the Office of Academic Affairs.
 All requests for refunds must be in writing and are subject to review and final approval by the Office of Student Financial Services.